lsecqt/Red-Teaming-Army/Active Directory/Enumeration/Visualizing ACLs with Adalanche/Visualizing ACLs with Adalanche.md

 After this command finishes, the ```data``` folder will be present in your current working directory.

 !!!
 Since all of the collected AD information is stored into that ```data``` folder, you can also zip and ship it somewhere else.
-Keep in mind that the dump can be analyzed offlane as soon as the Adalanche binary is present.
+Keep in mind that the dump can be analyzed offline as soon as the Adalanche binary is present.
+As already mentioned, the same binary can be used for both collection and analyzing the data.
 !!!

 When you are ready to analyze the results and generate a web view, you can do so by running: